spygi/rust-sandbox/README.md

 DevOps, Travis etc.

 # Test coverage

-Some basic features that we would need here are
+Some basic features that we would need are

-- Ignore test code itself from coverage
+- Ignore test code itself from coverage so that the numbers are correct
 - Be able to ignore non-test code from coverage
-- Run locally and on CI/CD
+- Run locally and inspect coverage
-- Upload coverage report in a tool like Codecov
+- Run in CI/CD and upload coverage report in a tool like Codecov

 ## Tarpaulin

 A [Rust package](https://crates.io/crates/cargo-tarpaulin) to run tests and generate test coverage reports.
 Some statistic: version 0.20, actively developed (single maintainer mostly), 70 contributors, monthly releases.
 Probably the most used coverage tool in the Rust community: total downloads: 378K, recent: 63K